Gladys Pearl Baker: 1916–1923: Marriage to Jasper Baker

-At the age of 14, Gladys met John Newton ("Jasper" or "Jap") Baker, a businessman from Kentucky who was a "violent drinker" that beat Gladys during their marriage.
+At the age of 14, Gladys met John Newton ("Jasper" or "Jap") Baker, a businessman from Kentucky and a "violent drinker" who beat Gladys during their marriage.
 He owned the apartment building that Della managed.
 They were married on May 17, 1917, with her mother's permission and a signed affidavit that Gladys was 18.
 (Note: Banner states that Gladys was 15 when she was married to Baker, but she was married 10 days before her 15th birthday.)
 Gladys gave birth to a son, Robert Kermit "Jackie", followed by a daughter, Berniece Inez Gladys.
-As a child, Jackie fell out of the family car, suffering injuries that left him lame for the rest of his life.
+As a child, Jackie fell out of the family car, suffering injuries that left him disabled for the rest of his life.
 After abusive incidents, Gladys filed for divorce from Jasper in 1921, and was awarded custody of the children.
 Jasper kidnapped the children and returned with them to his native Kentucky, where his mother helped raise them.

 About one year later, when she was age 20, Gladys moved to Kentucky to live near her children.
-She worked cleaning houses and caring for children, one of whom was named Norma Jeane.
+She worked cleaning houses and caring for children.
 According to biographer Donald Spoto, Gladys visited the children once in Kentucky and then had "infrequent attempts to contact" Jackie and Berniece during their childhood.
 She had not developed the emotional stability to properly care for the children.
 Four months later, she returned to California.
 Jasper had married a woman who was good to her children, and Gladys was afraid of Jasper who had bloodied her back while she was in Kentucky.
 No one would help her get her children back.

 After Gladys lost her children, she became a heavy drinker, according to Della.
 Jackie reportedly died in his 20s, never seeing his mother again.
 Berniece did not see her mother for many years.